 Hair is made up of proteins, mostly keratin and lack of protein can cause hair loss.
 When you lack protein, your body starts to save a lesser amount of protein and it changes your hair growth cycle to resting and falling phase.
 Overall, you need to have an adequate amount of proteins, vitamins, minerals, biotin, zinc, amino acids, and the right nutrition for hair that is healthy and strong.

 Nutritional hair loss is the result of an imbalance of nutrition, which can have a negative effect on hair growth.
-For instance, if you have low iron levels then you’ll begin to notice that your hair is shedding, and the follicles are producing a thinner and thinner strand of hair.
+For instance, if you have low iron levels then you’ll begin to notice that your hair is shedding, and the follicles are producing a thinner and thinner strands of hair.

 Nutritional deficiencies and hair loss are closely related.
 Here are the vitamin and mineral deficiencies that can lead to hair loss.